 In the context of the universal 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs), the International Year aims to support a change in policies, business practices and consumer behavior towards a more sustainable tourism sector that can contribute to the SDGs.

-The #IY2017 will promote tourism’s role in the following five key areas:
+The #IY2017 promotes tourism’s role in the following five key areas:

 (1) Inclusive and sustainable economic growth

-(3) Resource efficiency, environmental protection and climate change
+(3) Resource efficiency, environmental protection, and climate change mitigation

 The 2002 International Year of Ecotourism